-2. In-Unit washers and dryers (added or replaced to Acquisition/Rehab)
+2. In-Unit washers and dryers (added or replaced to Acquisition/Rehab) 4 points

-L. Olmstead Goals:
+J. Olmstead Goals: 3 points

 Projects that provide at least 15% of the Units as accessible for persons with mobility disabilities for acquisition/rehabilitation or 20% of the Units for persons with mobility disabilities for new construction and adaptive reuse.
 For the purposes of determining the number of Units, fractional Units will be increased to the next whole Unit.